mcousin/tippspiel/backlog.md

 # Epics
 * show stats on starting page
 * create chat area on starting page, displaying also status messages (Matchday winner, new )
-* show current matchday on starting page

 # User Stories
 ## To Do
-* show current matchday on starting page

-* create ranking page at GET /users/
-* show part of ranking on starting page
+* show only part of ranking on starting page (set @users variable accordingly)

-* kicker/DFB-API
+* CSV import for matches/matchdays
 * use flash messages (notice and alert)
 * change submit button label on user profile
-* matches (admins only): index, edit, show (where put the links?)
-* matchdays (admins only): index, edit, show (where put the links?)

 * highlight current user within ranking
 * re-think ranking.
 More elegant solution for determining a user's rank?
-* hide buttons for regular users only admins should see (already in users index -> good solution?)

 * create league: name, has_many matchdays, has_many communities
 * create community: name, has_many users, has_many leagues
 * user has_many communities
 * move ranking page to GET /community/1

 ## In Progress
-* limit access rights for non-admin users (!=admin=>redirect_to_where??? last page?)

 ## Done